Grace Journal Table of Contents

 When the crowds disappeared, Joseph of Arimathea and Nicodemus stepped forward.
 John 19:31–42 reminds us that some of the boldest acts of faith happen after the noise fades.
 Obedience in the dark is not wasted — it often positions us for what God is about to reveal.

-John 19:17–30 shows us that Jesus did not lose His life — He completed His mission.
-His words “It is finished” were a declaration of victory, not defeat.
-This devotional reflects on how the completed work of Christ still speaks into our daily battles, our identity, and our confidence before God.
+John 19:17-30 shows us that Jesus did not lose His life; He completed His mission.
+His words, “It is finished,” were a declaration of victory, not defeat.
+This devotional reflects on how the completed work of Christ continues to speak into our daily battles, our identity, and our confidence before God.

 When Pilate claimed authority to crucify Jesus, the Lord reminded him that all power comes from above.
 John 19:1–16 reveals that even in suffering, Jesus remained fully in control.
-This devotional invites us to trust God’s authority when life feels unjust and to remember—our surrender is not weakness, it’s worship.
+This devotional invites us to trust God’s authority when life feels unjust and to remember that our surrender is not weakness, it’s worship.

 Paul’s prayer in Colossians 1:9–14 teaches us how to use God’s own words as our guide in prayer.
 When we ask to be filled with His wisdom, strengthened by His power, and to walk worthy of His call, our lives begin to reflect His heart.
 Pray these words over yourself and those you love today.

 Have you ever walked away from a moment knowing you didn’t reflect Christ the way you should have?
-I did—and it broke me.
+I did, and it broke me.
 Through tears, Romans 7 reminded me that even when I stumble, His mercy restores.
-This devotional reflects on failure, forgiveness, and the hope that God still calls us His ambassadors.
+This devotional reflects on failure, forgiveness, and the fact that God still calls us His ambassadors.

 By a courtyard fire and in the governor’s hall, John 18:15–40 contrasts human fear with holy courage.
 Peter denies; Jesus bears witness to the truth.
 This devotional calls us to honest allegiance to the King whose kingdom is not of this world.